Unity-Technologies/ml-agents/docs/Installation.md

 ## Install Python

-In order to use ML Agents, you need Python (2 or 3; 64 bit required) along with the dependencies listed in the [requirements file](../python/requirements.txt).
+In order to use ML-Agents, you need Python (2 or 3; 64 bit required) along with the dependencies listed in the [requirements file](../python/requirements.txt).
 Some of the primary dependencies include:
 - [TensorFlow](https://www.tensorflow.org/)